jianglanshui/osgAndroidExamples/README.md

 **OsgUIKeyboard**: keyboard input.
 Display keyboard values as osgText::Text.
 See OSGGLView.
 See OSGGLView and updateTouch method.

 **OsgViewer**: basic viewer.
-Use touch + keyboard information for the viewer, can be use for creating handlers.
+Send touch + keyboard information to the viewer, can be use for creating GA handlers.

 **OsgViewe2**: basic viewer with stats.
-Enable stats with decorator from Aurelien Albert ([decorator with shader](http://lists.openscenegraph.org/pipermail/osg-submissions-openscenegraph.org/2013-February/009873.html)).
+Enable stats with decorator code from Aurelien Albert ([decorator with shader](http://lists.openscenegraph.org/pipermail/osg-submissions-openscenegraph.org/2013-February/009873.html)).

 **OsgViewer3**: basic viewer with camera manipulator.
-Use touch + keyboard informatino for the viewer with a camera manipulator (Trackball).
+Send touch + keyboard information for the viewer combined with a camera manipulator (Trackball).

 Android Resources
 -----------------